 To plan and organize our morning basket I created a printable that I’m sharing with you today.
 I have found it to be really helpful to plan it out, slip in a page protector, and be able to refer to it when I’m looking for things to do.
 At the bottom of the sheet you’ll also notice that I have a space to write ideas of what your kids can do when you’re reading aloud.
 This was an idea I found and loved in The Read Aloud Family.
 I made a list of things that I can easily bring out for the girls to do while I’m reading aloud just in case I need a few ideas in the moment.

-Be sure to download the Morning Basket Planning Printable Below:
+Be sure to download the Morning Basket Planning Printable by Clicking the Button Below:

 Will you be creating a morning basket for your family this year?
 I hope that seeing what is in our Summer Morning Basket was helpful and gets your wheels spinning.
 I’d love to know what you’re including in yours!
 Be sure to download the planning printable to help get you started.
 Happy morning basket planning!